Notes on rational chain connectedness: A Criterion due to Hacon--M c Kernan

 Conversely, assume that every nonconstant dominant rational map $t\colon F \dashrightarrow Z$ has uniruled target.
 In particular, since the identity map $F \dashrightarrow F$ is a dominant rational map, it follows that $F$ itself is uniruled.

-Let $F \dashrightarrow Z$ be the maximal rationally connected fibration of $F$.
-By Theorem~\ref{p-thm2.13}, the base $Z$ is not uniruled.
+Let $F' \to F$ be a resolution of singularities from a smooth projective variety $F'$.
+Since $F$ is uniruled, so is $F'$.
+Let $F' \dashrightarrow Z$ be the maximal rationally connected fibration of $F'$.
+By Theorem~\ref{p-thm2.16}, the base $Z$ is not uniruled.
+Since $F' \to F$ is birational, it induces a dominant rational map $t\colon F \dashrightarrow Z$.
 Hence $Z$ must be a point.
-Therefore, $F$ is rationally chain connected.
+Therefore, $F'$ is rationally connected, and consequently so is $F$.
 This completes the proof of~(i). \end{step}

 \begin{step} In this step, we prove~(ii).
-By~(i), we may assume throughout this step that $V\neq\emptyset$.
+By~(i) and Theorem~\ref{p-thm2.11}, we may assume throughout this step that $V\neq\emptyset$.
+If $V=F$, then there is nothing to prove.
+Thus we may also assume that $V\ne F$.

 Assume first that $F$ is rationally chain connected modulo $V$, and let $t\colon F \dashrightarrow Z$ be a nonconstant dominant rational map.
+By Lemma~\ref{p-lem2.14}, after eliminating the indeterminacy of $t\colon F\dashrightarrow Z$ by a finite sequence of blow-ups along smooth centers (see, for example, \cite[Corollary 3.18]{kollar-resolution}), we may assume that $t\colon F\to Z$ is a morphism.
 If $V$ does not dominate $Z$, then $Z$ is covered by images of rational curves.
 In particular, $Z$ is uniruled.
 This proves the ``only if'' direction.

-Conversely, assume that for every nonconstant dominant rational map $t\colon F \dashrightarrow Z$, the target $Z$ is either uniruled or dominated by $V$.
+Conversely, assume that for every nonconstant dominant rational map $t\colon F \dashrightarrow Z$, its target $Z$ is either uniruled or dominated by $V$.
 As in Step~\ref{p-step4.2.1}, by considering the identity map $F \dashrightarrow F$, we see that $F$ is uniruled.
-Hence the maximal rationally connected fibration $F \dashrightarrow Z$ is nontrivial.

-By Theorem~\ref{p-thm2.13}, the base $Z$ of the maximal rationally connected fibration is not uniruled.
+Let $F \dashrightarrow Z$ be the maximal rationally connected fibration of $F$.
+By Theorem~\ref{p-thm2.16}, the base $Z$ is not uniruled.
 Therefore, by assumption, $Z$ must be dominated by $V$.
-This implies that $F$ is rationally chain connected modulo $V$. \end{step}
+This implies that $F$ is rationally chain connected modulo $V$.
+This completes the proof of assertion~(ii). \end{step}

 This completes the proof of Lemma~\ref{p-lem4.2}. \end{proof}